 The terms thesis and dissertation are often confused and many students think that these are synonyms.
 You will be amazed to know that even in the official documents and university brochures these words are often mentioned incorrectly.
-Both are different types of writing with different purpose.
+Both are different types of writing with different purposes.

 What is a Dissertation?

-It is understandable why a thesis can be confused with the dissertation, both of them require a lengthy study and an in-depth subject analysis.
+It is understandable why a thesis can be confused with a dissertation, both of them require a lengthy study and an in-depth subject analysis.
 We will focus on the specific differences later in the article.

 What is a Thesis?